When ranked against other countries in the world, the United States doesn’t fare well when it comes to substance use disorder and addiction.

 You might be wondering how an integrated coordinated care system will do any good as a substance abuse care plan, and we are happy to explain.

-When patients are able to actually seek and receive treatment for their SUDs, it also allows the providers and care team to gain valuable experience in treating the patients.
+When patients are able to actually seek care coordination and receive treatment for their SUDs, it also allows the providers and care team to gain valuable experience in treating the patients.

 The patient has more opportunities to engage with members of the treatment team, allowing for a more robust treatment plan.